zwang695/alexa-skills-list/skills/B01GMBUUEG/README.md

 * *Alexa, ask fuzzy science language to give me some phrases*

 Explain fuzzy language found in science and medicine.
 There are eighteen phrases that can be explained.
-An example of an explained phrase is for ?It is believed that...?
+An example of an explained phrase is for “It is believed that...”
 Source: http://lotsofjokes.com/fuzzy_language.asp

 ***